3 dead after police pursuit ends in fiery crash in Milam County

 The vehicle was fully engulfed when the Milano Fire Department arrived to extinguish it.

-Bynaum along with 2 passengers, 21-year-old Malik Ezekiel Thomas and 20-year-old Davarius Travon Bynaum, died at the scene.
+Bynaum along with two passengers, 21-year-old Malik Ezekiel Thomas and 20-year-old Davarius Travon Bynaum, died at the scene.
 All three were from Cameron, Texas.

-TxDPS says, "Texas State Law requires motorists to pull to the right side of the roadway and stop when approached by an emergency vehicle with lights and sirens activated.
-Attempting to evade law enforcement in a motor vehicle is not only a felony, it places everyone on the roadways in danger."
+"Texas State Law requires motorists to pull to the right side of the roadway and stop when approached by an emergency vehicle with lights and sirens activated.
+Attempting to evade law enforcement in a motor vehicle is not only a felony, it places everyone on the roadways in danger," TxDPS said.